rackerlabs/technical-blog/_posts/2019-12-19-use-xml-publisher-to-show-charts.md

 ![]({% asset_path 2019-12-19-use-xml-publisher-to-show-charts/Picture2.png %})

 This creates a dummy chart image on the template.
-Use this image to size the chart as you need an output.
+Use this image to size the chart as you need it in the output.

 #### Explanation of bar chart XML

-A line-by-line explantion of the code follows:
+A line-by-line explanation of the code follows:

     <Graph graphType = "BAR_VERT_CLUST">

-This section indicates the graph type category as **BAR_VERT_CLUST**, which is a bar chart with vertical cluster format.
+This section indicates the graph type category as **BAR_VERT_CLUST**, which is a bar chart with a vertical cluster format.

     <Title text="Concurrent Request Status 5-DEC-2019" visible="true" horizontalAlignment="CENTER"/>